Mapping Reviews, Scoping Reviews and Evidence and Gap Maps (EGMs) – Same but Different. The ‘Big Picture’ Review Family

 7La Trobe University, Australia

-Scoping reviews, mapping reviews and evidence and gap maps are evidence synthesis methodologies that address broad research questions, aiming to describe a bigger picture rather than address a specific question about intervention effectiveness.
-They are being increasingly used to support a range of purposes including guiding research priorities and decision making.
-There is however a confusing array of terminology used to describe these different approaches.
+Background: Scoping reviews, mapping reviews and evidence and gap maps (EGMs) are evidence synthesis methodologies that address broad research questions, aiming to describe a bigger picture rather than address a specific question about intervention effectiveness.
+They are being increasingly used to support a range of purposes including guiding research priorities and decision-making.
+There is, however, a confusing array of terminology used to describe these different approaches.

 Objectives: In this commentary we aim to describe where there are differences in terminology and where this equates to differences in meaning.
 We demonstrate the different theoretical routes that underpin these differences.
 We suggest ways in which the approaches of scoping and mapping reviews may differ in order to guide consistency in reporting and method.